olets/git-prompt-kit-docs/docs/installation.md

 ## Prompt manager

-You can use Git Prompt Kit to create a custom, high-performance Spaceship Git section or Starship Git module.
-Starting points for both are in [Integrations](integrations.md).
+You can use Git Prompt Kit to create a custom, high-performance section in your zsh prompt manager.
+Starting points for Spaceship and Starship are in [Integrations](integrations.md).